JavadTorabiKh/TransferRust/apiTransfer/README.md

 # 🚀 Blockchain Transaction Generator [Rust]

-A blazing-fast CLI tool to create and broadcast blockchain transactions using the power of **Rust** 🦀.
+A blazing-fast tool to create and broadcast blockchain transactions using the power of **Rust** 🦀.

 ---